-Save with rain barrels
+Save with Rain Barrels

 Rain barrels are the simplest way to save water in your own backyard.
 All you need is a water-tight container placed at the bottom of your gutter system, with a spigot for dispensing the water to a hose.
 Water collected on rainy days can be used on dry ones for watering lawns and gardens.
-Before installing a rain barrel, research local regulations and safety precautions needed for your area.
+Before installing a rain barrel, research safety precautions needed for your area.